tjohn327/self-driving-car-sim/README.md

 ### Remote Control

 The python script [controller.py](./controller/controller.py) demonstrates a basic remote control using keyboard inputs or xbox controller.
+'CONTROL_SEND_IP' should be changed to the IP address of the car simulator.
 To use this script, first run the simulator, then run this script and use W, A, S & D keys to control the car in the simulator.

 ### Modifying the sim